-A breast reduction is a surgical procedure to reduce the size of your breasts.
-This operation is common and according to the American Society of Plastic Surgeons there were about 50,000 breast reduction procedures performed in 2019.
+A breast reduction is a surgical procedure to reduce your breast size.
+This operation is common and according to the American Society of Plastic Surgeons there were about 50,000 breast reduction procedures performed in 2019

 What is breast reduction surgery?

-There are 3 main reason why someone may choose to undergo a breast reduction procedure:
+There are 3 main reasons for a breast reduction procedure:

 - Reduction in breast cancer risk

-Most breast reduction surgeries aim to help women reduce symptoms associated with their large breasts, including:
+Most breast reduction surgeries aim to help women reduce symptoms chronic pain associated with their large breasts, including: